About this course…

 A Bedrock in Mining

-- The course is designed as a high-level introduction to the Mining Industry; Its intent is to raise awareness, not provide a detailed technical explanation or to educate graduate type students.
+- The course is designed as a high-level introduction to the Mining Industry; Its intent is to provide a fundamental understanding of the mining process as relates to bedrock mineral deposits, and not provide a detailed technical explanation or to educate graduate type students.

 - The intended audience for this course is individuals with new responsibilities, both direct and indirect, within the Mining Sector.
 They are likely to be Managers and Executives that are new to Mining; Government officials, Regulators and Agency representatives, and other similarly interested parties.

 - The list of topics with the time allotted for each will define the limits to the depth and breadth of material to be presented.
-(High level introduction to raise awareness)
+(High level introduction to fundementals)

-- A half-day tour of the Climax Mine will be scheduled for Day 4.
+- A half-day tour of a local mine will be scheduled for the afternoon of Day 5.

 Who should attend?